adudenamedruby/scratch-buf/README.md

 # scratch-buf

-A simple plugin to provide a scratch buffer for taking notes in NeoVim.
-The plugin will open a new vertical split with a buffer named `*scratch-buffer*`, and a `txt` filetype.
+A simple plugin to provide a scratch buffer for jotting down random notes in NeoVim while you're doing other things.
+The plugin will open a new vertical or horizontal split with a buffer named `*scratch-buffer*`, and a `txt` filetype.

 Written in Lua for Neovim.